 1. Dare to ‘Play Live’

 "Performing live is a great way for up-and-coming artists to get noticed.
-I really saw the difference in how little was coming my way when I stopped performing live for a while, so I got back to it.
+I saw the difference in how little was coming my way when I stopped performing live for a while, so I got back to it.

-"The thrill you feel, that kind of tension, when you perform in front of an audience is something you just can’t replicate in the safety of your own studio.
+"The thrill you feel, that kind of tension, when you perform in front of an audience is something you can’t replicate in the safety of your studio.
 It teaches you so much about yourself as an artist.
 You can’t make mistakes - and the ones you do, you have to run with.

-"So I would say that, while it can be terrifying, the opportunities it creates, both in terms of getting work and developing as an artist, playing and working live would be my number one tip.
+"So I would say that, while it can be terrifying, the opportunities it creates, both in terms of getting work and developing as an artist, playing and working life would be my number one tip.

 “You can’t buy exposure.
 You have to work for it.”